gerryw1389/gerryw1389.github.io/_posts/2016-05-30-ps-archiving-for-file-servers.md

    - Create `C:\Test` on your local machine.
    - Create `C:\Test2` on your local machine.
-   - Create some random text files in `C:\Test` and change their security properties e.g. Disable inheritance => Remove default user groups => Add some => Change their permissions, ect.
+   - Create some random text files in `C:\Test` and change their security properties e.g. Disable inheritance => Remove default user groups => Add some => Change their permissions, etc.

 2. Open up a Powershell window and run: